jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=undertow/server=<server name>/http-listener=<http-listener name>:read-attribute(name=request-parse-timeout)`

 ## syntax of the operation to get the `undertow` `server` `http-listener` `require-host-http11`
-require that all `http/1.1` requests have a host header, as per the `rfc`. if the request does not include this header it will be rejected with a `403`. get the `undertow` `server` `http-listener` `require-host-http11` attribute.
+require that all `http/1.1` requests have a 'host' header, as per the `rfc`. if the request does not include this header it will be rejected with a `403`. get the `undertow` `server` `http-listener` `require-host-http11` attribute.
 `/subsystem=undertow/server=<server name>/http-listener=<http-listener name>:read-attribute(name=require-host-http11)`